kmcginnes/XamlKitchenSink/Bootstrapping/Readme.md

 ## Run database migrations

 I'm a strong believer in database migrations that are run inside your application.
 This gives you immense control over the process.
 If you are using Entity Framework migrations, do yourself a favor and write your own `IDatabaseInitializer<>`.
 This allows you to log every step of the process, backup existing data, and perform database changes that EF migrations doesn't allow out of the box.

+Here's an example of an initializer that I've used in multiple applications.
+It is designed for a SqlCe database used by desktop applications or Windows services.

+It will look for an existing `.sdf` database file.
+If it doesn't find one it will lay down a pre-existing fully migrated database file from a resource inside the assembly.

+If a database file already exists then it will check for pending migrations.
+It will then run each migration individually, logging each step of the way.
+This is important because you'll run into many migration issues both internally and externally.

+If migrations were pending or we laid down a fresh database from the assembly then we run the data seed code.
+You'll have to be careful to check for existing data and perform proper _upserts_ since the seed method could be run multiple times over a database's lifetime.

 ```c#
 public class BootstrappingDatabaseInitializer : IDatabaseInitializer<BootstrappingDataContext>